Frequently Asked Questions

 Taking a refund

 If you leave covered employment, you are eligible to request a refund of your member contributions and interest.
 You will receive a full or partial refund of your member contribution account balance depending on whether or not you are vested when you leave your job.
 Taking a refund cancels your membership and eligibility for any future benefits.
-If you are in Plan 1 and take a refund, this cancels your membership in VRS.
 If you return to a VRS-covered position, you will be rehired under the currently applicable retirement plan for that position.
 For more information, see VRS Retirement Plans.
 Before requesting a refund, read the IRS 402(f) Special Tax Notice.

 Leaving your member contributions with VRS